 What do you do when a child needs medical assistance?

 Our faculty is trained in basic first aid and CPR.
-A head injury or other serious injury warrants a call to the parent.
+A head or other serious injury warrants an immediate call to the parent.
 Local EMS are in close proximity to the school for emergencies.
-We work to ensure that all faculty and staff are aware of specific allergies and we operate as a “peanut free school”
+We ensure that all faculty and staff are aware of specific allergies, and we operate as a “peanut-free school”.

 Do you offer financial assistance?